How to Export a Dog From Australia

 Our dog has often flown with Qantas, including his flight back to Australia when we booked directly

-If you did book directly without using a pet transport company, the airline would likely require you to fill in additional paperwork, plus deliver the final paperwork including the export permit and health certificate when you pet is checked in, usually 3 hours before the flight.
+If you do book directly without using a pet transport company, the airline would likely require you to fill in additional paperwork, plus deliver the final paperwork including the export permit and health certificate when you pet is checked in, usually 3 hours before the flight.
 Pre-flight checks the day before the flight are sometimes required.

-Note that unfortunately pet animals on flights in and out of Australia need to fly in the hold, not in the cabin.
+Note that unfortunately pet animals on flights in and out of Australia usually need to fly in the hold, not in the cabin.
 For your pet’s transport, you will need to purchase a pet crate, appropriate for your pet’s size and compliant with IATA airline standards.
 This is possible through most pet transport companies, some airlines and some large pet stores.

 Planning for Your Return to Australia